Digital Loggers, Inc.

 How do I set up network access from Windows?

-How do I set up Internet access? -Thanks to Mike G. for these detailed instructions.
+How do I set up Internet access from a home router? -Thanks to Mike G.

 What is the current firmware version?